joelanman/nixon/README.md

 # nixon

-### a framework to get screenshots involving interactions (triggering validation, etc)
+A framework to step through a website saving screenshots

 ## Requirements